 The flow diagram leads you through the steps of choosing the audience for the activity and setting up experiences.

-In the Audience box, click the edit icon (three vertical ellipses), click Replace Audience, then select the audience for your activity.
+In the Audience box, click the edit icon (the vertical ellipsis), click Replace Audience, then select the audience for your activity.

 By default, the audience is set to All Visitors.